p20sami/p20sami.github.io/in-what-ways-does-software-help-and-how-could-it-be-obstructive15751.md

 to the selected destination using sensors, software, cameras and GPS.
 In the airline industry, software has become an irreplaceable integral part of each aircraft.
 Autopilots, warning systems like GPWS, TCAS, engine monitoring and advisories to airmen are parts of an aircraft that flying without would be outright dangerous and deadly.
-For example, the Ground Proximity Warning Sensor (GPWS) measures the aircrafts radio altitude relative to the mean sea level and can warn pilots if there is terrain ahead, or if the aircraft is very close to the ground.
-The Traffic Collision Avoiding System (TCAS) can warn two or more aircraft at the same time if they are on a collision course mid-air and gives instructions to both aircraft like "Traffic ahead, ascend, ascend now" to one aircraft and "Traffic ahead, descend, descend now" to the other aircraft so as to avoid a collision.
+For example, the Ground Proximity Warning System (GPWS) measures the aircrafts radio altitude relative to the mean sea level and can warn pilots if there is terrain ahead, or if the aircraft is very close to the ground.
+The Traffic Collision Avoidance System (TCAS) can warn two or more aircraft at the same time if they are on a collision course mid-air and gives instructions to both aircraft like "Traffic ahead, ascend, ascend now" to one aircraft and "Traffic ahead, descend, descend now" to the other aircraft so as to avoid a collision.
 It is truly amazing what some lines of code can do to save lives!

-...But could software replace us, be invasive or causing trouble?
+...But could software replace us, be invasive or cause trouble?
 Well, automation has began replacing people's jobs for a number of years now.
 Take for example a car manufacturing plant.
 In these days, it is common for robotic arms and such to assemble car parts as a machine can do a more precise work than a human counterpart, be faster and cost less, about what every manufacturer wants to for his business.
 Automatic check counters